manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

 computation time.
 The ``spacing`` argument tells HoloPy how far apart each pixel is.
 Both parameters affect the absolute size of the detector.

 Finally, we need to specify the *scattering theory* which knows how to calculate the hologram from the experimental setup and the scatterer.
-By setting `theory='auto'`, we let `holopy` automatically select a theory.
-If no theory is specified, `holopy` will automatically select a theory as well.
+By setting ``theory='auto'``, we let HoloPy automatically select a theory.
+If no theory is specified, HoloPy will automatically select a theory as well.

 After getting everything ready, the actual scattering calculation is straightforward: